Jump to the topics:

-The main types of skin cancer separate into melanoma or non melanoma skin cancer.
-For a non melanoma form of skin cancer, the most commonly diagnosed are squamous cell carcinoma (SCC) or basal cell carcinoma (BCC).
+The main types of skin cancer are separated into melanoma and non-melanoma skin cancer.
+For a non-melanoma form of skin cancer, the most commonly diagnosed are squamous cell carcinoma (SCC) or basal cell carcinoma (BCC).
 We will explain more about these skin cells below and how to best identify skin cancers of these kinds.

 Why is skin so important?

 Your skin is the largest organ of your body, and it is also one of the most complicated.
-It not only holds everything inside our body together but also plays an important role in providing a flexible, airtight, and watertight barrier between the outside world and the bodily systems on the inside of our bodies.
+It not only holds everything inside our body together but also plays an important role in providing a flexible, airtight, and watertight barrier between the outside world and the bodily systems inside our bodies.
 Our skin plays many different roles in our overall health, such as helping to control body temperature, helping in immune defence, vitamin production, and giving us touch sensation-and yet it also has many potential problems, with more than 3,000 possible skin disorders and various concerns for skin cancers.
-The skin is very unique in lots of ways, but no other organ demands so much attention and concern in both states of disease and health.
-So, what exactly is our skin meant to do and how does it impact our life?
+The skin is unique in many ways, but no other organ demands so much attention and concern in both disease and health states.
+So, what exactly is our skin meant to do, and how does it impact our life?